MicrosoftDocs/azure-docs/articles/container-apps/ingress-how-to.md

 If your container app listens on ports 80 or 443, Container Apps detects this automatically.
     - Automatic port detection only works for HTTP traffic, not TCP traffic.
     - If you have HTTP health probes listening on ports 80 or 443, this can interfere with automatic port detection.
 The default ingress configuration uses TCP health probes.
-For more information see [Health probes in Azure Container Apps](health-probes.md).
+For more information see [health probes](health-probes.md).

 ## Enable ingress